The Tin Woodman of Oz: Plot summary

-The group resumes their quest and come upon the spot where the Tin Woodman had rusted and find another tin man there.
+The group resumes their quest and comes upon the spot where the Tin Woodman had rusted and find another tin man there.
 After they oil his joints, he identifies himself as Captain Fyter, a soldier who courted Nimmie Amee after the Woodman had left her.
 The Wicked Witch of the East had made Fyter's sword do what the Woodman's axe had done—cut off his limbs, which Ku-Klip replaced with tin limbs.
 He does not have a heart either, but this does not bother him.
 However, he can rust, which he did one day during a rainstorm.
 Both tin men now seek the heart of Nimmie Amee, agreeing to let her choose between them.

-The five come to the dwelling of the tinsmith Ku-Klip where the Tin Woodman talks to himself—that is, to the head of the man (Nick Chopper) he once was.
+The five come to the dwelling of the tinsmith Ku-Klip, where the Tin Woodman talks to himself—that is, to the head of the man (Nick Chopper) he once was.
 The Tin Woodman and the Tin Soldier also find a barrel of assorted body parts that once belonged to each of them, but some, like Captain Fyter's head, are conspicuously missing.
 Ku-Klip reveals that he used Fyter's head and many body parts from each of them (which never decayed) to create an assistant whom he named Chopfyt.
 Chopfyt complained about missing an arm until Ku-Klip made him a tin one, and Chopfyt departed for the east.

-The companions leave Ku-Klip and continue east themselves to find Nimmie Amee at the foot of Mount Munch.
-At its summit is a cottage where a rabbit tells them Nimmie Amee now lives happily.
-The Tin Woodman and Tin Soldier find that Nimmie Amee is now married to Chopfyt.
+The companions leave Ku-Klip and continue east themselves to find Nimmie Amee near Mount Munch.
+At its foot is a cottage where a rabbit tells them Nimmie Amee now lives happily.
+The Tin Woodman and the Tin Soldier find that Nimmie Amee is now married to Chopfyt.
 She refuses to leave her domestic life, even to become Empress of the Winkies.
 The four travelers return to the Emerald City and relate their adventures.